-- (i) The ticket was expensive and she could not afford another one for anyone else. - (ii) She did not want to share the thrill of the experience with anyone else. - (iii) She had no friends and so did not ask anyone else to come along. - (iv) They were poor and she knew her mother could not agree to take her.

-- (c) What do we learn about Valli from how she collected money for her trip?
-Write your answer in about 40 words, with reference to the text.
+- (i) The ticket was expensive, and she could not afford another one for anyone else. - (ii) She did not want to share the thrill of the experience with anyone else. - (iii) She had no friends and so did not ask anyone else to come along. - (iv) She knew her mother would not agree to take her to the city. - Ans. (i) The ticket was expensive, and she could not afford another one for anyone else. - (c) What do we learn about Valli from how she collected money for her trip?
+Write your answer with reference to the text.
+2 - Ans.

-- Ans.
 Valli collected the money for the bus journey over many months.
 Not once did she give up her goal, and she remained steadfastly focussed in achieving her dream.
+She showed

-She showed immense will-power and determination each time she sacrificed a pleasure to save the money.
+- immense will-power and determination each time she sacrificed a pleasure to save the money. - (d) Fill in the blank with the correct word from the brackets.

-- (d) Which one word would correctly substitute 'stifled' from the extract: '...she had resolutely stifled a strong desire...'
+The word 'stifled' from the extract: '...she had resolutely stifled a strong desire...' is synonymous with (suppressed/choked).

-- (i) choked

-- (ii) suffocated

-- (iii) suppressed

-- (iv) smothered

-Ans. (iii) suppressed
+Ans. suppressed